savoygrizzly/dimrill/README.md

 Let's see this schema implemented with the following example.

-To keep this example simple we'll set Policies, req, user and context manually.
+To keep this example simple we'll set Policies, req, user and context manually inside the middleware.
+In practice this will never be the case.
 Keep in mind that:

 - The request (req) will have to be passed to the middleware by express or the framework of your choosing.